Skip to content

 Interim CTO.

-Bridging the gap until the right hire arrives.
+Filling the seat until the right hire arrives.

-Stepping into the seat for a defined period — when your CTO has just left, or you're not yet ready to commit to a permanent hire.
+We step into the role for a set period: when your CTO has just left, or you're not ready to commit to a permanent hire yet.

 3-6 months · 3-4 days/week